 Rain barrels could be a source of mosquitoes if not property maintained.
 Through a County-sponsored program, rain barrels are distributed with a screen for the top to prevent mosquitoes from getting in.
-If you think some mosquitoes might be able to get in your barrel, we also recommend the use of mosquito dunks to kill any larvae in the barrel.
+If you think some mosquitoes might be able to get in your barrel, we also recommend mosquito dunks to kill any larvae in the barrel.

 What are mosquito dunks?
 A natural insecticide (in disc form), which kills mosquito larvae.
 It is harmless to birds, fish, wildlife, and pets.
 Simply place a dunk in any standing water to control larvae for up to 30 days.
 They are available at hardware stores, some pet stores and online.

-Zika Virus is most commonly spread through mosquito bites.
+Zika Virus is spread through mosquito bites.
 Arlington County’s Zika response is based on guidance from the Virginia Department of Health and the Centers for Disease Control and Prevention.
 Because Zika is a relatively new public health concern, Arlington is prepared to be flexible and to adapt our response as we learn more about the virus.

 West Nile Virus

 West Nile Virus is commonly spread to people through the bite of an infected mosquito.
 Please read our West Nile Virus page for more information.